Netflix/consoleme/cdk/README.md

 ConsoleMe is a web service that makes AWS IAM permissions and credential management easier for end-users and cloud administrators.

-Recently, I started to work on a new project and found the need to deploy ConsoleMe in a way that it would be available for multiple users, authenticating with the corporate authentication tools and scaled without managing servers.
+The CDK deployment was created to help more people deploy ConsoleMe easily, authenticating with corporate authentication tools and scaling without managing servers.

 ## Architecture

-The main idea is to use serverless services in order to remove the need from managing servers.
+The main idea is to use serverless services in order to remove the need to manage servers.

 ![ConsoleMe on ECS Architecture](architecture.png "ConsoleMe on ECS Architecture")